EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 What if contracts could define their own account structures?
 What if these contracts could authenticate transactions from those accounts?
 What if they could do their own resource billing?
 What if these contracts didn’t have to be privileged?
-This proposal gives contracts this capability.
+This proposal, when combined with [Contract Pays](eep-draft_contract_pays.md), gives contracts this capability.

 ## Overview

 There are 3 consensus upgrades in this proposal:
 * A new intrinsic `require_key` that asserts that a given public key was recovered from transaction signatures.
 * Allow unused signatures.
 Nodeos will no longer reject transactions with signatures not used by the legacy authorizations.
 * Allow a transaction without legacy authorizations, if a contract claims responsibility for it.
-This builds on the **** proposal.
+This builds on the [Contract Pays](eep-draft_contract_pays.md) proposal.

 ## Example Use Case: Basic
 * A user without a native account creates a transaction with this action: